50% Rule: History

-Application and Interpretation
+Application and interpretation

 Catholic Free Schools

 The Catholic Education Service refused to support the establishment of new faith academies under the 50% Rule because they interpreted it as forcing schools "to turn pupils away because they were Catholics while admitting others because they were not".
 They said that this would be against Canon Law, although campaigners for inclusive admissions argued that their claim was "disingenuous and politically motivated".
 The chairperson of the CES has said: “The Church of England runs schools for the wider community .....
 Ours are different.
 They are for the Catholic community.”

 One Catholic Free School was established, St Michael's in Camborne, as a conversion from the private sector.
 It originally received "one off" approval from church officials, but this was later withdrawn and, after it failed to thrive, the school was eventually absorbed into a community academy.

 While it was operating as a Catholic free school it was found to misinterpret the 50% Rule, because its oversubscription criteria prioritised 50% of places for "non-Catholics" rather than allocating them "without reference to faith".
 This was judged to be a breach of the Admissions Code, a judgement which confirmed that places allocated "without reference to faith" should be just as accessible to Catholics (or other faith groups) as to those without a faith affiliation.

 Another Free School, Trinity Academy in Brixton, opened without a formal Catholic designation (for which it would have needed the support of the church authorities), but with a Catholic ethos, and oversubscription criteria that allocated 100% of places without reference to faith.
 The school's founder has spoken out against the Catholic Education Service's position on the 50% rule, describing it as "stubborn" and a missed opportunity for evangelism.

-When St Richard Reynolds Catholic High School and Primary School were established in the London Borough of Richmond Upon Thames in 2013, campaign groups accused the local authority of helping the Catholic church to avoid the 50% Rule, by providing financial and political support for them to be set up as voluntary aided schools rather than Free Schools, and setting a legal precedent for interpretation of 2011 Education Act.
+When St Richard Reynolds Catholic High School and Primary School were established in the London Borough of Richmond Upon Thames in 2013, campaign groups accused the local authority of helping the Catholic church to avoid the 50% Rule, by providing financial and political support for them to be set up as voluntary aided schools rather than Free Schools, and setting a legal precedent for interpretation of Education Act 2011.
 The Education Secretary suggested that the school should "voluntarily" adhere to the 50% rule.
 In the end, the diocesan authorities did provide 10 open places in the primary school, however, like St. Michaels in Camborne, they were also required by the Schools' Adjudicator to modify the wording of their policy to ensure that Catholic children could access the open places.